cmuro27/Machine_Learning_Projects_and_Notes/README.md

 Machine Learning Specialization of Stanford University by Andrew Ng.

 The projects covers the basic steps of machine learning projects: business understanding, preprocessing and cleaning data,
-exploratory data analysis, modeling, evaluation, and evaluation.
+exploratory data analysis, modeling, evaluation, and deployment.